List of mass stabbing incidents (2020–present): Châteauguay, Quebec, Canada

 Three people were stabbed and injured when a man armed with a knife entered a mosque on 20 September in Châteauguay, Montreal, Quebec, Canada.

 New York City, New York, U.S.

 Six people were stabbed and injured in the early hours of 22 September in the Gerritsen Beach in Brooklyn.

-Shanghai, China

-On 30 September, a 37-year-old man stabbed and killed 3 people and injured 15 others at a supermarket in Shanghai’s Songjiang district.
-The suspect was later arrested.

 Zurich, Switzerland

 On 1 October, three children were injured—one of them seriously—in a knife attack at a daycare center in the Swiss city of Zurich.
 A spokesperson for the city's police force stated that a 23-year-old Chinese man attacked a group of children who were being led to the center by a staff member.

 Ontario, Canada

 Between 1 and 3 October, three people were fatally stabbed in Toronto, Hamilton, and Niagara Falls.

 Redding, California, U.S.

 A woman was killed and three other men were injured when a 31-year-old local man at a hotel suddenly attacked without provocation during a meeting on 8 October in Downtown Redding.
 The suspect was later arrested.